homebridge-simplisafe3/homebridge-simplisafe3/README.md

 #### `debug`
 Type: boolean (default `false`)

 Switch this on to get more details around your sensors in your Homebridge logs.
+To see all messages the Homebridge debug (`-D`) option must also be enabled.

 #### `subscriptionId`
 Type: string